jenslemb/cyclingdata/README.md

 - Volta Ciclista a Catalunya
 - … more to come (see *Future releases* below)

-The dataset includes 11,125 stages between 1903 and 2024 and contains a range of stage characteristics and how the stage was won (assuming it’s completed).
-See the function reference for `cyclingdata` for more information about the data.
+The data contains a range of stage characteristics and information about how the stage was won (assuming it’s completed).
+See the function reference for `cyclingdata` for more information about the data and specific variables in the dataset.
+Please note that there is a lot of missing data prior to 2000 especially for non-Grand Tours.

 ## Installation